atsid/smithy-tutorial/README.md

 Self-contained express app server:

-npm install; // to install that app once cloned npm app; // to run the express app
+npm install; // to install that app once cloned node app; // to run the express app

 http://host:3000 // to run.